mami-project/trafic/README-VM.md

-# Integrating traffic in an NFV environment
+# Integrating trafic in an NFV environment

 This file describes how to create the basic VM image used in the experiments and how to integrate it in an NFV environment.
 ## Alpine Linux-based VM